Illinois Mesothelioma Statistics 2026: Cook County Verdicts, Exposure Industries, and Legal Deadlines

-Illinois is one of the most heavily impacted states in the country for asbestos-related disease.
+Illinois is one of the most heavily impacted states for asbestos-related disease.
 The combination of steel production, heavy manufacturing, railroad infrastructure, and vermiculite processing created exposure pathways that reached tens of thousands of workers across the Chicago metropolitan area and downstate industrial corridors.

-The state’s 670 documented exposure sites are the most of any state in the country.
-The toll, measured in cases, deaths, and families still receiving diagnoses decades after exposure, places Illinois consistently in the top tier of states for mesothelioma burden.
+The toll, measured in cases, deaths, and families still receiving diagnoses decades after exposure, places Illinois consistently among the top states for mesothelioma burden.

 |---|---|---|